Health & Fitness

 - Though BUILD staff and mentors provide ongoing coaching and reminders regarding health and fitness habits, they do not monitor students’ diet, exercise, and weight.

-- The curricula the BUILD program uses for the Independent Living and some of the Health and Wellness courses address healthy food choices, serving sizes, calories, and exercise.
+- The curricula the BUILD program uses for the Independent Living courses address healthy food choices, serving sizes, calories, and exercise.
+Students also learn how to safely use the Wellness Center as part of the Life at Bethel course.

 - Students are encouraged to access campus opportunities to stay healthy and active by working out or participating in classes offered in the Wellness Center, going to open gym, and joining various clubs, activities, and recreational sports teams.